-- the General Manager - a Disclosure Officer (including Council's Disclosure Coordinator) a list of Disclosure Officers for Council and their contact details can be found at Annexure A of this policy, or - your People Leader this is the person who directly, or indirectly, supervises you (for example, your director, manager, coordinator, team leader etc).
+- the General Manager - a Disclosure Officer (including Council's Disclosure Coordinator) a list of Disclosure Officers for Council and their contact details can be found at Annexure A of this policy, or - your People Leader this is the person who directly, or indirectly, supervises you (for example, your Director, Head of Department, Coordinator, Team Leader etc).
 It can also be the person who you directly, or indirectly, report to.
 You may have more than one people leader.
 Your people leader will make sure that the report is communicated to a disclosure officer on your behalf or may accompany you while you make the report to a disclosure officer.